appsaeed/appsaeed/README.md

 <h3>Hi <img src="assets/hello.gif" width="30" alt="hi" />, Nice to see you.</h3>

 I'm Saeed, a Full Stack Web Application Developer with a strong affinity for JavaScript, React.js, Laravel, Headless Technology, and everything related to APIs.
-I also specialize in TailwindCSS, and WordPress, including themes, plugins, and Rest APIs. **I'm currently actively seeking new work and employment opportunities**.
+I also specialize in TailwindCSS, and WordPress, including themes, plugins, and Rest APIs.
+Currently, **I'm open to work and employment opportunities**.

 I am currently working as a Freelancer so I am a Level Two seller on Fiverr, a highly acclaimed freelancing marketplace.
 My daily work involves active coding on various platforms, including Laravel, WordPress themes, plugins, and APIs.
 I specialize in business development projects, user products, and serving consumer needs.